sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 #### Exemptions
 Adding support for multi-linecard chassis is out of scope for this document.

-##### COPP_TRAP
-There is existing support in SONiC to add additional trap_ids to the COPP_TRAP table outlined in [Sonic Control Plane Policing configuration and management](https://github.com/sonic-net/SONiC/blob/master/doc/copp/CoPP%20Config%20and%20Management.md).
-To support isis within the COPP_TRAP table, it needs to be added under the 'bgp' container within the 'trap_ids' leaf like below.
-'''
-"COPP_TRAP": {
-  "bgp": {
-    "trap_ids": "bgp,bgpv6,isis",
-    "trap_group": "queue4_group1",
-    "always_enabled": "true"
-  }
-}
-'''

 ### Architecture Design

 There are no changes to the existing SONiC architecture.
 This new feature enhances existing code to include configuration support for the isisd daemon within the FRR container.
 Testing showed that with the isisd deamon enabled, ISIS routes are being learned directly from the FRR container without needing any changes to the existing orchagent or swss.
 It was observed that fpmsyncd works to push all of the ISIS learned routes from the FRR container to SONiC DB’s.